U.S. President Barack Obama (left) and Russian President Dmitry Medvedev speak in Moscow in July 2009.

-Authors: Graham Allison, Director, Belfer Center for Science and International Affairs; Douglas Dillon Professor of Government, Harvard Kennedy School, Robert D. Blackwill, International Council Member, Belfer Center for Science and International Affairs
+Authors: Graham Allison, Director, Belfer Center for Science and International Affairs, Harvard Kennedy School, Robert D. Blackwill, International Council Member, Belfer Center for Science and International Affairs

 House Speaker John Boehner recently delivered a fiery indictment of Russia and the Obama administration’s entire “reset” in Russian policy.